alf45tar/ix4-300d/README.md

 Go through the process as shown on screen.

 Partioning the drives can be a little bit trickly but it depends by number of drives and the planned use of the NAS.
-My partitioning scheme is exaplained [here](https://github.com/alf45tar/ix4-300d#my-personal-partitioning-sheme).
+My partitioning scheme is explained [here](https://github.com/alf45tar/ix4-300d#my-personal-partitioning-sheme).

 You will receive an error related to `grub` installation at the end.
 ```